privacy-scaling-explorations/pse.dev/content/articles/zkml-bridging-aiml-and-web3-with-zero-knowledge-proofs.md

 ## Introduction

-I am thrilled to share that my project on ZKML has successfully been completed with the invaluable support from the Ecosystem Support Program of [Privacy & Scaling Explorations](https://appliedzkp.org/) (Ethereum Foundation).
+I am thrilled to share that my project on ZKML has successfully been completed with the invaluable support from the Ecosystem Support Program of [Privacy Stewards of Ethereum](https://appliedzkp.org/) (Ethereum Foundation).
 This platform bridges the AI/ML and Web3 worlds, providing a privacy-preserving solution with immense potential to revolutionize both industries.

 This is a POC of an end-to-end platform for machine learning developers to seamlessly convert their TensorFlow Keras models into ZK-compatible versions.
 This all-in-one solution consists of three core components: